"The Era of AI Clicks" Breaking Through with Principles: Node.js and CS Part 1 - V8 and Core Deconstruction

 • Anyone who wants to properly start "real development," regardless of age, experience, or major!

-🎓 After completing the course
+🎓 After taking the course

 • Unlocking the Black Box: You will realize that technologies that once seemed like magic are actually combinations of simple principles.